twhl-community/halflife-unified-sdk/BUILDING.md

 # Building this SDK

-This tutorial expects a strong grasp of the basics of command line interfaces, version control, build systems (CMake, Visual Studio, Makefiles) and C++.
+This tutorial expects a strong grasp of of C++, build systems like Visual Studio or Make (depending on the platform you're developing for), CMake, command line interfaces and version control systems (Git in particular).

 All instructions for Linux development are written to apply to Ubuntu.
 Substitute commands and actions as needed for your distribution.
 It is expected that you understand how to work with the Linux terminal and command line.

 ## Minimum requirements

 The minimum requirements for this project are:
-* [CMake 3.23 or newer](https://cmake.org/download/) (Note: avoid versions 3.28 and newer for now as it fails to download vcpkg dependencies.
+* [CMake 3.23 or newer](https://cmake.org/download/) (**Note**: avoid versions 3.28 and 3.28.1 as they fail to download vcpkg dependencies.
 See [this](https://github.com/microsoft/vcpkg/issues/33904) issue for more information)

 ### For Windows development